ptarjan/node-cache/README.md

 ### hits = function()

-* Returns the number of cache hits
+* Returns the number of cache hits (only monitored in debug mode)

 ### misses = function()

-* Returns the number of cache misses
+* Returns the number of cache misses (only monitored in debug mode)

 ### keys = function()